Skip to content

 Homes have garages at the back of them and people who want to drive cars can.
 All we are trying to do is to provide alternative options for trips when walking, biking, or taking transit may be easier or more fun.

-• Residents won’t be able to buy homes, or the homes will be for sale on leased land only.
+• MYTH: Residents won’t be able to buy homes, or the homes will be for sale on leased land only.

 The new city will offer a good mix of homes for sale and homes for rent.
 The homes for sale in the new city will be just like other homes sold in Solano County.
 They’ll be sold outright, not on leases.
 Some of the homes will be part of an homeowners’ association (HOA), and some will not, so residents will be able to choose how they want their neighborhoods to be cared for.